beiciliang/aws-bootcamp-cruddur-2023/journal/week8.md

 - set record name as `assets.<your_domain_name>`
 - turn on alias, route traffic to alias to CloudFront distribution

-In my case, you can see my profile at https://assets.beici-demo.xyz/avatars/data.jpg.
+- in my case, you can see my profile at https://assets.beici-demo.xyz/avatars/data.jpg

+Since we don't use versioned file names for a user's avatar, CloudFront edge caches old avatar.
+Until the old one expires, you will not immediately see the new avatar after updating the profile.
+Therefore, we need to [invalidate files](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html) by creating an invalidation:

+- go to the distribution we created
+- under the Invalidations tab, click create
+- add object path `/avatars/*`

+This ensures that CloudFront will always serve the latest avatar uploaded by the user.

 ## Backend and Frontend for Profile Page